GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

-# Email Verification Using SendGrid, Verify and Flask
+# Email Verification Using SendGrid, Verify, and Flask

-When you search how to send emails in flask, you will come across a ton of content on how to do so.
+When you search for how to send emails in Flask, you will come across a ton of content on how to do so.
 Below, you will learn how to utilize Twilio SendGrid to send emails from a flask application.

-One possible use case of sending emails is when you want to enforce the authenticity of user emails in your application.
+One possible use case for sending emails is when you want to enforce the authenticity of user emails in your application.
 A user who keys in their email address will be required to prove that they have access to the email by retrieving a token sent to their inbox.

 ### Table of Contents